 Coverage will be provided for the following services once annually at 100% limited to one visit per year unless otherwise noted.
-All recommended services must be discussed at the annual well man, well woman or well child visit.
+All recommended services must be discussed at the Annual Well Man, Well Woman or Well Child Visit.

-Immunizations in accordance with accepted medical practice,

-Shingles (Herpes Zoster) Vaccination (Age 50 and older),

-Routine Laboratory to include:
+- Immunizations in accordance with accepted medical practice, - Shingles (Herpes Zoster) Vaccination (Age 50 and older), - Routine Laboratory to include:

-General health lab panel and/or lipid panel,
+- General health lab panel and/or lipid panel,

-Complete blood count (CBC),
+- Complete blood count (CBC),

-Thyroid stimulating hormone (TSH),
+- Thyroid stimulating hormone (TSH),

-Basic or Comprehensive metabolic panel,
+- Basic or Comprehensive metabolic panel,

-Cholesterol (HDL/LDL) and/or triglyceride,
+- Cholesterol (HDL/LDL) and/or triglyceride,

-Fecal occult blood,
+- Fecal occult blood,

-Creatinine,
+- Creatinine,

-Urinalysis (UA),
+- Urinalysis (UA),

-HIV testing,
+- HIV testing,

-Prostate-specific antigen (PSA) blood test,
+- Prostate-specific antigen (PSA) blood test,

+- Sexually Transmitted Infections (STI's)

-High Blood Pressure screening,
+- High Blood Pressure screening,

-Diabetes screening,
+- Diabetes screening,

-Depression screening,
+- Depression screening,

-Digital rectal exam,
+- Digital rectal exam,

-Bone density screening,
+- Bone density screening,

-Hearing exam,
+- Hearing exam,

-Vision exam for the first eye exam per year covered at 100% regardless of diagnosis.
+- Vision exam the first eye exam per year covered at 100% regardless of diagnosis.

-Implantable/Injectable contraceptives,
+- Implantable/Injectable contraceptives,

-Sterilization procedures (vasectomy or tubal ligation).
+- Sterilization procedures (vasectomy or tubal ligation).

-Ultrasonography for Aortic Aneurysm for Males 65-75 with documented history of tobacco use.
+- Ultrasonography for Aortic Aneurysm for Males 65-75 with documented history of tobacco use.
 Limited to one per lifetime.

-Hepatitis C screening for at risk members born between 1945-1965
+- Hepatitis C screening for at risk members born between 1945-1965

-Lung Cancer screening for members age 55-80 smoking or members who quit smoking in last 15 years.
+- Lung Cancer screening for members age 55-80 smoking or members who quit smoking in last 15 years.

-Members should check with the TPA regarding Network availability issues.

-Colonoscopy for colorectal cancer screening, including the anesthesia that would be needed for a colonoscopy.
+- Colonoscopy for colorectal cancer screening, including the anesthesia that would be needed for a colonoscopy.

-Polyp removal during a colonoscopy
+- Polyp removal during a colonoscopy

-The following services are not limited to one screening per calendar year regardless of age and diagnosis:

-Mammogram including digital.

-Pap Smears

-Pap smears and Mammograms will be covered at 100% only if received by a Network provider.
-Coverage for Non Network providers for Pap Smears and Mammograms are limited to services related to a diagnosis and are subject to deductible and coinsurance.
+- Colon Cancer Screening Tests

+Pediatric Acute-onset Neuropsychiatric Syndrome (PANS) and Pediatric Autoimmune Neuropsychiatric Disorders Associated with Streptococcal Infections (PANDAS)

+Coverage is provided subject to the applicable Plan Deductible and Coinsurance requirements for the diagnosis and prescribed treatment for Pediatric Acute-onset Neuropsychiatric Syndrome (PANS) and Pediatric Autoimmune Neuropsychiatric Disorders Associated with Streptococcal infections (PANDAS).

 Prosthetic Devices: Coverage is provided for Medically Necessary Prosthetic appliances or devices including, but not limited to, purchase of artificial limbs, breasts, and artificial eyes.
 Coverage is limited to the basic (standard) appliance or device which will restore the body part or function.
-Assistive electronic components for Prosthetic devices will be considered eligible for coverage when medically necessary.
+Assistive electronic components for Prosthetic Devices will be considered eligible for coverage when Medically Necessary.

 These services must be Prior Authorized in advance by the TPA.
 For Prosthetic Device placements requiring a temporary and then a permanent placement, only one (1) temporary device will be covered.
 Coverage will be provided for one permanent Prosthetic Device per Member, per extremity, per lifetime unless the Prosthetic Device becomes non-functional and/or non-repairable due to normal usage and change in condition or routine wear and tear.
 Prosthetics will be replaced for documented growth in an eligible Dependent child.
 The determination of whether to repair or replace a Prosthetic Device will be made by the TPA.
 Repairs of Prosthetic Devices that exceed \$1,000 require Prior Authorization of the TPA.
 Polishing and resurfacing of eye prosthetics are covered.
 Stump stockings and harnesses are covered when they are essential to the effective use of an artificial limb.
-Coverage is provided for external Prosthetic Devices prior to breast reconstruction due to a mastectomy.
-Benefits are limited to two (2) prostheses per breast per member per calendar year.